Aztecazo: Aftermath

 Costa Rica went on to finish as leaders of the final round with a record 23 points, thus qualifying to the 2002 FIFA World Cup.
 Four days after the Aztecazo, Mexico was defeated in an away game against Honduras by 3–1.
 This new loss, which was the sixth in a row for the Mexicans, caused Enrique Meza to resign from his charge as manager.
 He would be replaced by Javier Aguirre, with whom the Mexicans would qualify to the World Cup as the second placed team after defeating Honduras 3–0 at the Azteca stadium.

 At the 2002 World Cup, Costa Rica would be allocated in Group C. The Ticos debuted by defeating China, drew with eventual third-place Turkey and lost against eventual champions Brazil.
 Despite finishing with four points, Costa Rica were eliminated in the group stage, as their goal difference was insufficient against that of the Turkish team.
 Mexico would be allocated in Group G, along with Croatia, Ecuador and Italy.
 As a result of victories against the Croatians and Ecuadorians, and a draw against the Italians, Mexico topped the group.
 The Mexicans were then eliminated in the round of sixteen by fellow North American rival the United States.

 After the Aztecazo, Costa Rica spent twelve years without a single win against Mexico.
 The negative streak included four games at the Azteca Stadium: two 2–0 defeats in 2005 and 2009, a 1–0 defeat in 2012 and a 0–0 draw in 2013.
-Costa Rica would eventually end the streak by defeating the Mexicans 2–1 at the Costa Rica National Stadium on October 15, 2013, in a result that almost left Mexico out of the 2014 FIFA World Cup.
+Costa Rica would eventually end the streak by defeating the Mexicans 2–1 at the Costa Rica National Stadium on October 15, 2013, in a result that would’ve resulted in Mexico failing to qualify for the 2014 FIFA World Cup if Panama defeated the United States (the USA scored two goals in the dying minutes to turn a 2-1 deflict into a 3-2 victory which eliminated Panama instead of Mexico).
 This is Costa Rica's only victory in all competitions against Mexico since the Aztecazo.
 Since Medford's goal in the Aztecazo, Costa Rica has failed to score again at the Estadio Azteca.

 Mexico would lose two more friendlies in the Azteca stadium, against Paraguay in June 2007 and the United States in August 2012.